name-snrl/nfh/README.md

 }
 ```

-It will also add special functor on each attribute set that allow to convert
+This will also recursively add a special functor to each attribute set, which
+will allow you to easily convert a specific part of your file hierarchy into a
-only this part of attribute set into list of files:
+list of files:

 #### list of all files